VRVC-COIN/VRVC-COIN/README.md

 - 👋 Hi, I’m @VRVC-COIN.
-VRV LLC owns VRVC-COIN.
-This coin is patent pending with utility (recycling + gaming)
+Our company VRV LLC owns VRVC-COIN.
+Our coin is unique because it is backed up by a patent pending business model.
+Our USPTO patent application number is 14/628,683.
+We have gamified recycling.
+Our use case consists of recycling to clean the environment and gaming (mobile, pc, console) to gamify your recycling efforts.

 - 👀 I’m interested in cryptocurrency, gaming and recycling ...
 - 🌱 I’m currently learning erc20 and bep20 tokens ...
-- 💞️ I’m looking to collaborate on promoting our VRVC-COIN to people that are tired of rug pulls and pump/dump tokens ...
+- 💞️ I’m looking to collaborate on promoting our VRVC-COIN to people that are tired of hodl, rug pull, pump/dump
+-     redistribution and fud tokens.
+- 📫

 - 📫 How to reach me apple@voluntaryrefundvalue.com ...

 <!---